chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/Airplay/README.md

 ```
     start servicely manually: want shairport-sync to run as soon as the Pi has booted
     $ sudo systemctl enable shairport-sync

+    the Shairport Sync AirPlay service should now appear on the network with a service name made from the Pi's hostname with the first letter capitalised.
 ```

 * 7.Prevent Wifi Dropouts
+> turn off wifi power management
 ```
 The Raspberry Pi wifi will tend to go into power-saving mode periodically, which can cause serious audio glitching when using Airplay.
-    $ sudo vim /etc/network/interfaces
+$ sudo iwconfig wlan0 power off

-    Go to the end of the file and add the lines:
-        # Disable wifi power management
-        wireless-power off
+WIFI Power Management will put the WiFi system in low-power mode when the WiFi system considered inactive, and in this mode it may not respond to events initiated from the network, such as AirPlay requests.
+Hence, WiFi Power Management should be turned off.

 ```

 Show Artist & Song Metadata Using Airplay on Raspberry Pi